dariogriffo/Nordigen.Net/src/Nordigen.Net/README.md

 # Nordigen.Net
-Unofficial .NET SDK for Nordigen
+Unofficial .NET SDK for Nordigen.
+Work still in progress

 # How to use it